tsduck/dektec-dkms/README.md

   --keep
       Keep temporary files.
 By default, they are deleted.

-  -o directory
-  --output directory
-     Directory for the created files.
-By default, use the current directory.

   -p
   --prepare
       Only prepare the DKMS file structure in the temporary directory.